Krishna Govinda Gupta: Career

 In the British occupied India appointment to all covenanted posts were reserved for the Britishers only.
 The posts of Munsif and Sadar Amin were created and opened to Indians in 1832.
 In 1833, the posts of deputy magistrate and deputy collector were created and opened to Indians.
 The ICS Act of 1861 established the Indian Civil Service.
 The Act of 1853 had already established the practice of recruiting covenanted civilians through competitive examinations.

 Krishna Govinda Gupta appeared in the Indian Civil Service examination in 1871 in London and became a probationer.
 He joined Civil Service on 24 October 1873 as Assistant Magistrate and Collector, being the sixth Indian to join ICS up to that time.

 Successively he served in the special duty of controlling famine in Bengal and Bihar during 1873-74; became joint magistrate and deputy collector in 1884; appointed as Secretary, Board of Revenue in 1887; became magistrate and collector in 1889; appointed as the junior secretary to the Board of Revenue in 1890; became the commissioner of excise in March 1893; and acted as the divisional commissioner of Burdwan in 1901.
 He was the first Indian to be appointed as Member, Board of Revenue in 1904.
 He then became a member of the Indian Excise Committee in 1905 and was on special duty in connection with the Fisheries of Bengal in 1906.

 It was a report submitted by Krishna Govinda in 1906, on the potential of fisheries in Bengal, while he was a member of the Excise Committee, that paved the way of creation of the Department of Fisheries in the Government of Bengal in 1908.
 Encouragement in cultivation of inland fisheries, prawn and other water based farming etc. were a government prerogative since that time.
-The legacy is still continuing for the fish loving Bengalis in both India and Bangladesh until the present.
+The legacy is still continuing for the fish loving Bengalis in both India and Bangladesh.

 On 25 July 1907, Krishna Govinda Gupta along with Dr. Syed Hussain Bilgrami became the first Indian to be nominated as member of the Secretary of State's Council of India.
 Later he was also appointed as a member of Lord Esher's Army in India Committee in 1920.